Australian Data Strategy

 If data is considered a foundational national asset, then it needs to be protected.
 It’s critical Australia develops a mature ecosystem that provides easier, safer and secure access to data.

 The National Data Security Action Plan provides a framework for securing data in transit, stored in the cloud and in third-party data centres.
-The also aims to improve security across several areas, including data storage and processing.
+The Critical Infrastructure also aims to improve security across several areas, including data storage and processing.

 The strategy also identifies the importance of being transparent about how data is collected and used.
 Ethics and integrity need to be considered at every stage of the data lifecycle so citizens can be assured data is used appropriately and their privacy is protected.